Here we sit. At home. Some with family. Some not. Some with lots of room to roam. Others not.

 1976 Dick Enberg enters the picture.
 He and Gowdy call the title game together.
 Packer would chime in from a makeshift studio off the court in Philadelphia where the game is played.
 Bobby Knight and Indiana wins the first of three NCAA titles.
 The Hoosiers would win again in 1981 and 1987.

 1977 Gowdy and Enberg would work again.
-It would be Gowdy’s last on network television.
+It would be Gowdy’s last title game on network television.
 Al McGuire led Marquette to a win over Dean Smith’s North Carolina team for the title.

-1978 Enberg gets the play-by-play gig to himself and Al McGuire, freshly retired from coaching, joins Packer in a three man broadcast.
+1978 Enberg and Al McGuire, freshly retired from coaching, joins Packer in a three man broadcast.
 The trio become enormously popular.
 McGuire was irreverent and Packer the straight man.
 They coalesced magically.
-They would team for four Final Fours.
+The three would team for four Final Fours.
+Gowdy does ones of the semi-final games.
+His only appearance thereafter would be on national radio.

 1981 This would be NBC’s last.
 It wasn’t a quiet ending.
 President Ronald Reagan was shot earlier in the day and there was a question whether to cancel the title game that night.
 With the president out of danger, the powers that be decided to play it.